 The short answer is – the Cricut can cut the holes, and often it does a great job!
 But sometimes it doesn’t, and I don’t want to worry about it every time I make earirngs.

 So don’t stress about the earring hole, just punch it!

 So I hope you found these tips, tricks and secrets to cutting faux leather earrings with a Cricut helpful!

 As promised, I have a free earring SVG cut file for you so you can practice cutting faux leather earrings with your Cricut:

 You can grab it for free by filling out a form at the bottom of this post!

-If this information has inspired you to try making earrings with your Cricut, you'll want to check out my Cricut Earrings Made Easy Workbook & Digital File Bundle.
+If this information has inspired you to try making earrings with your Cricut, you’ll want to check out my Cricut Earrings 101 Workbook & SVG Bundle.

 Want to see all of my Cricut earring & jewelry tutorials?
 CLICK HERE

 Please share your earring creations with me!
-Tag me on Instagram @amyromeucreates.
+Tag me on Instagram @amyromeucrafts.